 Your local game club(s) and/or where you reside (let's network!)

-Park Ridge, Illinois - Currently playing with the PAASL group (Palatine Area Advanced Squad Leader) in Chicago's NW suburbs.
+Palatine, Illinois - Currently playing with the PAASL group (Palatine Area Advanced Squad Leader) in Chicago's NW suburbs.
 Also found on occasion at Games Plus in Mt.
 Prospect.

 I grew up as an "archaeology-brat" with my grandfather, primarily following him around on digs along the Great Lakes, primarily at Fort Mackinac and Fort Michilimackinac.
 He was also a WWII vet along with his brothers, so it was basically like growing up in the 1940s given their topics of conversation.
 Thus it was inevitable that I would also pursue historical interests.